HHS/TANF-app/docs/Architecture Decision Record/016-dependabot-dependency-management.md

 Time estimate for development: n/a.

 [#917](https://github.com/raft-tech/TANF-app/pull/917) and [#932](https://github.com/raft-tech/TANF-app/pull/932) were created to support this migration and PR [#944](https://github.com/raft-tech/TANF-app/pull/944) completes this migration.

+### Addendum

+We are seeing a plethora of recurring updates so to stem the tide here, we are going to decrease dependabot's sensitivity to patch-level updates and for the worst offenders we will only be updating on minor version updates.
+This is denoted in our [dependabot config](https://github.com/raft-tech/TANF-app/.github/dependabot.yml).